by Chris Wayan, 2007-2012

 Abyssia doesn't spew, it just sucks.

-Intro - Names - Holes - Northwest Sounds - Titanis - North - Sargasso Desert - Leptaurs - East
+Intro - Names - Holes - Northwest Sounds - Titanis - North - Sargasso Desert - Leptaurs - West - East

 The most prominent example of these "puckerlakes" on Atlantis is in the northwest, around New England Sound.
-The "blue holes" in the sound and the equally deep lakes north of it are the inverted equivalent of Earth's New England Seamount Chain, which stretches from Cape Cod southeast for at least a thousand miles, at least to Congress and Lynch Seamounts).
-But this "puckerland" extends far beyond New England's latitude.
+The "blue holes" in the sound and the equally deep lakes north of it are the inverted equivalent of our New England Seamount Chain, which stretches from Cape Cod southeast for at least a thousand miles to Congress and Lynch Seamounts--lakes here on Atlantis, of course.
+Despite the name, this "puckerland" extends far beyond New England's latitude.
 Its culmination is arguably the deep blue hole of Bermuda Bay.
+As with the Sargasso coast, the mild Mediterranean climate and wildly indented shorelines will encourage trade by water not land.
+Think Greece.

-To the north... the Titanic Peninsula (near top) isn't called that for its size, but its history.
+Northeast a bit from this intellectual heartland... the Titanic Peninsula (upper right on map below) isn't called that for its size, but its history.
 No, you won't find a huge rusting steamship hulk high on the headlands:

 However... all that said, we must have a Titanic here--more likely a sailing ship than a steamer, but a great ship just the same--titanic enough by Abyssian standards to merit the name.
 It snagged a reef off Cape Birma and sank with a great loss of life, enough to stamp its name on the vicinity.

-Why must I let a sad tale from Earth spill over into Abyssia?
+Why must I let Earth's sorry tale spill over into Abyssia?
 Well, the region's nomenclature impels me.
-Not just Titanic itself, but Montmagny, Birma and Frankfurt are all names of Earthly sea features that commemorate the ships that hunted for survivors of the disaster.
+Not just Titanic itself, but Montmagny, Birma and Frankfurt are all names of Earthly sea features commemorating the ships that hunted for survivors of the disaster.

-Intro - Names - Holes - NW Sounds - North - On Titanis - The Sargasso Desert Leptaurs - East
+Intro - Names - Holes - NW Sounds - North - On Titanis - The Sargasso Desert - Leptaurs - West - East

 One more tiny Titanic item (Oh, how I enjoyed writing that phrase!)

-It also helped that these mammals, on Atlantis, weren't fierce hairless apes adapted to cold and a nearly all-meat diet; instead they're leptaurs, omnivorous, savanna-bred, heat-loving, easy-going centauroids who just don't much want to live in cool, shady forests.
-The two species aren't competing to be top predator; their niches are different.
+It also helped that these mammals, on Atlantis, weren't fierce hairless apes adapted to Ice Age cold and a meat-heavy diet; instead they're leptaurs, omnivorous, savanna-bred, heat-loving, easy-going centauroids who just don't much want to live in cool, shady forests.
+The two species may each be top of the food chain in their niches, but they prefer different niches.

-Anyway,here in the northern woods and all down the rainy east coast, the majority of the population is literally (indeed, scientifically!)
+Anyway, here in the chilly north woods and all down the rainy east coast, the majority of the population is literally (indeed, scientifically!)
 Titanic.

 Atlantis's far north--the Laurentian Peninsula and the islands off its tip--isn't Abyssia's northernmost point: both Pacifica and Azorea extend several degrees further north, and of course the Lena Islands are polar (though possibly undiscovered, certainly uninhabited, and practically uninhabitable).
 But still, Laurentia's fourth; respectable on a world with little polar or even subpolar land.